jruels/k8s-vault/labs/install-vault-gke/index.md

 kubectl exec vault-0 -- vault operator init -key-shares=1 -key-threshold=1 -format=json > cluster-keys.json
 ```

-The operator init command generates a master key that it disassembles into key shares -key-shares=1 and then sets the number of key shares required to unseal Vault -key-threshold=1.
-These key shares are written to the output as unseal keys in JSON format -format=json.
-Here the output is redirected to a file named cluster-keys.json.
+The `operator init` command generates a master key that it disassembles into key shares `-key-shares=1` and then sets the number of key shares required to unseal Vault `-key-threshold=1`.
+These key shares are written to the output as unseal keys in JSON format `-format=json`.
+Here the output is redirected to a file named `cluster-keys.json`.

-Display the unseal key found in cluster-keys.json.
+Display the unseal key found in `cluster-keys.json`.

 ```
 cat cluster-keys.json | jq -r ".unseal_keys_b64[]"